stansidorov/todo-app/README.md

 npm run coverage
 ```
 Also code-coverage report is included in the repo.

+## Live view

+To see the app click [here](https://modest-hopper-4cef33.netlify.app/)

-The report can be seen [here](https://cranky-elion-3beb89.netlify.app/)
+To see the code-coverage report click [here](https://cranky-elion-3beb89.netlify.app/)